 If you use your own car for work, there are a few different ways your employer can reflect this through your salary so you’re not out of pocket for any costs.
 A car allowance is one option.

-Let’s take a look at how a car allowance works and how it compares to the other main method of covering car expenses through your employer.
+Let’s take a look at how a car allowance works, how much it should be in 2026 and how it compares to the other main method of covering car expenses through your employer.

 A car allowance is an extra payment made to you by your employer that’s designed to cover car expenses you incur as part of your job.
 It’s sometimes used as an alternative to giving employees a company car.

-The idea is that it’s simpler to have staff use their own vehicles and then cover their work-related expenses than it is to manage a fleet of company cars.
+The idea is that it’s simpler for businesses to have staff use their own vehicles and then cover their work-related expenses, than it is to manage a fleet of company cars.

-A car allowance is typically estimated to reflect actual costs the employee is likely to incur while doing their job.
+Naturally, a car allowance is typically estimated to reflect actual costs the employee is likely to incur while doing their job, rather than an average.
 That means it will vary based on how much the employee uses their car and for what purpose.

-Some companies may have a set policy that each car allowance is based on (e.g. according to estimated kilometres driven per year) or it may be calculated on a case by case basis.
+Some companies may have a set policy that each car allowance is based on (e.g. according to estimated mileage) or it may be calculated on a case by case basis.

 Yes, according to the ATO a car allowance is generally taxed alongside your salary at the regular income tax rates.
 In other words, it increases your taxable income which is one of the ways it differs from the other main way an employer can help an employee with their car costs – a novated lease.